thenexthub/Codira/docs/proposals/Accessors.rst

 obviously alias (like the two references to ``point`` in the above example).
 Once you've done this, you can either:

 * Emit an error, outlawing such code.
-This is what Swift currently does (but only when the aliasing access must be implemented with full-value loads and stores).
+This is what Codira currently does (but only when the aliasing access must be implemented with full-value loads and stores).
 * Use a single temporary, potentially changing the semantics.